+ii.
+The risk matrix indicates a negligible likelihood and a cat 2 rare low effect iii.
+Please clarify the possible effect of blasting on the foundations and structure of all stone houses, outbuildings, churches and graveyards as these are all susceptible to damage iv.
+It states in section 2.3.2, 2nd dot point that blasting will occur once or twice a month as required.

+v.
+If the mine increases production what guarantee is there that this will not change to weekly or daily vi.
+What mechanisms will be put in place to ensure blasting is not increased?

+- vii.
+At the minimum, Kara Resources must fund the completion of full and independent dilapidation reports on all structures on all property - viii.
+Agreement for Rectification of any damage will need to be at Kara Resources cost - ix.
+We contend that the risk matrix should read extreme effect and virtually certain/high k.
+4.14 Rehabilitation on page 38

 - i.
-The report states "Blasting is required and is distant from any receptor.
-Blasting will not pose a risk to the public, infrastructure or residences.
-Blasting will be conducted as per section 2.5.2 Use of explosives." - ii.
-The risk matrix indicates a negligible effect and a cat 2 rare low likelihood - iii.
-Please clarify the possible effect of blasting on the foundations and structure of our stone house and outbuildings as these are susceptible to damage - iv.
-It states in section 2.3.2, 2nd dot point that blasting will occur once or twice a month as required. - v.
-If the mine increases production what guarantee is there that this will not change to weekly or daily - vi.
-What mechanisms will be put in place to ensure blasting is not increased? - vii.
-At the minimum, Kara Resources must fund the completion of full and independent dilapidation reports on all structures on our property - viii.
-Agreement for Rectification of any damage will need to be at Kara Resources cost - ix.
-We contend that the risk matrix should read extreme effect and cat 5 virtually certain likelihood m.
-4.14 Rehabilitation on page 38 i.
 Context: "The rehabilitation and returning the site back to a land use which is comparable and compatible with former landscape conditions is paramount.
 The land must be environmentally sustainable and similar to the prior regimes of activity; that is faming.
 This mining operation will lower the existing hill to a flatter area for cropping and grazing.
-The design of the new landscape is illustrated in the survey plans."

-ii.
-The risk matrix indicates a negligible effect and a cat 3 unlikely low likelihood
+The design of the new landscape is illustrated in the survey plans." - ii.
+The risk matrix indicates a negligible likelihood and a cat 3 unlikely low effect

 - iii.
 When mining ceases there will be a large sized crater similar to the above at the McLaren Vale mine site - iv.
-To suggest it is easier to farm the resulting valley than the existing hill is ridiculous - v.
+To suggest it is easier to farm than the existing hill is ridiculous - v.
 Who is responsible for overseeing the rehabilitation and what are the consequences if the site is simply left abandoned or Kara Resources or any other responsible entity ceases to exist - vi.
 We request an independent trust or similar secure fund be established by Kara Resources at their cost to enable the funding of full rehabilitation by Council to an agreed design - vii.
 This fund will function regardless of whether or not Kara Resources or its affiliate or parent companies are still solvent when mining operations cease - viii.
 Please provide detailed before, during and after drawings of the proposed landscaping and rehabilitation program - ix.
 We request that this landscaping plan be part of the planning permit and be enforceable by the local Government - x.
 Please provide a detailed Environmental Management plan - xi.
 Please provide detailed drawings of the Environmental Mounds with gradients - xii.
-We contend that the risk matrix should read extreme effects and cat 5 virtually certain likelihood n.
-Other Environmental
+We would argue that by the time stage 2 is completed the entire mine site would be impossible to rehabilitate and would remain an ugly eye sore and blight on the visual amenity on the area forever - xiii.
+We contend that the risk matrix should read extreme effects and virtually certain/high

+1. Other Environmental